Temperature and net baryochemical potential dependence of $\eta/s$ in a hybrid approach: Model Description

 For this qualitative study, several simplifications are made.
 First of all, although at finite $\mu_B$ not $\eta/s$ but $\eta T/w$, with the enthalpy $w=\epsilon +p$, is the more correct measure of fluidity in the system \cite{koch_2010}, we use $\eta/s$ as an approximation, as both terms have the same limit for small $\mu_B$. \ Next, as pointed out above, we expect a minimum of $\eta/s$ near the transition.
 In the limit of vanishing $\mu_B$, we want to replicate this behavior of $\eta/s (T)$ also in $\eta/s (\epsilon)$, as $\epsilon \sim T^4$.
 As observables are more sensitive to the effective shear viscosity than to the functional form of the shear viscosity \cite{Gardim_2021}, we restrict ourselves to a linear dependence of the shear viscosity both in the region of high and low energy densities.
 Up to now, this already implies a $\mu_B$-dependence, since our parameterization $\eta/s(\epsilon)$ is dependent on $\mu_B$, whereas $\eta/s(T)$ is not.
 For example, the minimum of $\eta/s(\epsilon)$ moves to lower temperatures with increasing $\mu_B$.
 Nevertheless, we want to be able to study the effects of a $\mu_B$-dependence more in detail, which is why we include a linear term proportion to the net baryon number density $\rho$.
+We chose the net baryon density over the baryon density as this is the quantity which is evolved in the hydrodynamic evolution.
+Although negative values for the net baryon density are allowed, in practise, due to smoothing out the initial condition and the significant values of $\mu_B$ at the collision energies we have studied, the net baryon density is greater equal zero for all cells of the hydrodynamic evolution.
 Together with the condition that the shear viscosity always stays positive, this leads us to the following functional form: \begin{widetext}